dotnet/docs/docs/standard/base-types/type-conversion.md

  [!code-csharp[Conceptual.Conversion#6](../../../samples/snippets/csharp/VS_Snippets_CLR/conceptual.conversion/cs/explicit1.cs#6)]
  [!code-vb[Conceptual.Conversion#6](../../../samples/snippets/visualbasic/VS_Snippets_CLR/conceptual.conversion/vb/explicit1.vb#6)]

-## The IConvertible Interface
+## The IConvertible interface

- To support the conversion of any type to a common language runtime base type, the .NET Framework provides the <xref:System.IConvertible> interface.
+To support the conversion of any type to a common language runtime base type, .NET provides the <xref:System.IConvertible> interface.
 The implementing type is required to provide the following:

 - A method that returns the <xref:System.TypeCode> of the implementing type.